Z-Js-Framework/z-js/README.md

 ```

-ohh so you wondering what's happening, don't freak, let me explain:
+Ohh, so you are wondering what's happening?
+Don't freak, let me explain:

-1. first we import `css` and `html` from z.js, `css` is a function that takes a css template literal and returns a class name that you can use on your class attribute, it automatically creates those styles you define on that class with css tag function and makes sure they not recreated if they have not changed, it's like a builtin css-in-js solution, just write css, z will handle the rest, and then simillary the `html` is a function that takes a template literal and returns a html element out of it, you can use it to render your components, it returns a normal dom element with all events binded, like onclick event in this example.
+1. First, we import `css` and `html` from z.js, `css` is a function that takes a CSS template literal and returns a class name that you can use on your class attribute.
+It automatically creates those styles you define on that class with css tag function and makes sure they are not recreated if they have not changed.
+It's like a builtin css-in-js solution.
+Just write CSS, z will handle the rest, and then similarly, the `html` is a function that takes a template literal and returns an HTML element out of it.
+You can use it to render your components, and it returns a normal dom element with all events bound, like onclick event in this example.
-2. since these are just literals, we use `${__expression__}` syntax to interpolate the values, in this case we are interpolating the value of `children` and `setCount` which are the props passed to the component, and we are also interpolating the `clickButton` function which is the event handler for the button.
+2. Since these are just literals, we use `${__expression__}` syntax to interpolate the values; in this case, we are interpolating the value of `children` and `setCount`, which are the props passed to the component, and we are also interpolating the `clickButton` function which is the event handler for the button.
-3. we then export our Button function or component for re-usablity, that's it.
+3. We then export our Button function or component for re-usability; that's it.

-congs, you have just created your first z js component, now let's use it in a page, let's see how a home page with a button looks like, along some other 2 concepts, state and routing.
+Congratulations!
+You have just created your first Z Js component.
+Now, let's use it on a page.
+Let's see how a home page with a button looks, along with some other concepts, state and routing.

 > ✅ State Management